gdcc/dataverse-recipes/shell/backup/fetch_prod_steps.md

 - `SOLR_USER`: System user for Solr
 - `DATAVERSE_CONTENT_STORAGE`: Path to Dataverse files
 - `SOLR_PATH`: Path to Solr installation
+- `DATAVERSE_API_KEY`: API token for enabling metadata blocks (required for metadata block sync)
 - `FULL_COPY`: (Optional) Set to "true" for complete file transfer or "false" to limit file sizes to 2MB (maintains directory structure while avoiding large data files for testing)

+### S3 Configuration
+The script provides three options for handling S3 storage configuration:
+1. Configure a new S3 bucket for the clone
+2. Switch to local file storage
+3. Inherit S3 settings from production (not recommended)

+When configuring a new S3 bucket, you'll need to provide:
+- Bucket Name
+- Region (optional)
+- Endpoint URL (optional, for non-AWS S3-compatible storage)

 ### Optional Counter Processor Variables
 - `COUNTER_DAILY_SCRIPT`: Path to counter processor daily script